diffpy/diffpy.srxconfutils/README.rst

     python setup.py install

 Note: the dependency is not specified in the setup.py.
 You need to install them yourself.
-You can use Anaconda or other python enviroment.
+You can use Anaconda or other python environment.

 CONTACTS